isaacnovaes/notes/java.md

 - Map.keySet
 - Map.entrySet
 - Map.values
+- TreeMap.descendingKeySet (reversed order)
+- TreeMap.descendingKeyMap (reversed order)
+- TreeMap.headMap(K key)
+  - Default is EXCLUSIVE
+  - Provide views of all elements higher or equal to the key
+- TreeMap.headMap(K key, boolean inclusive)
+- TreeMap.tailMap(K key)
+  - Default is INCLUSIVE
+  - Provide views of all elements higher or equal to the key
+- TreeMap.tailMap(K key, boolean inclusive)

 `When you pass data to a data structure constructor, you get a copy, not a view`